ossia/score-docs/docs/references/glossary.md

 ### Device

 Devices are pieces of equipment you want to use with *score* in your creative project.
-These can be hardware (a Midi controller, a synthesiser) or software running locally or on the network.
+These can be hardware (a Midi controller, a synthesizer) or software running locally or on the network.

 ### Device explorer